Best Things to Buy in Turkey in 2023

 Things to Buy in Istanbul Grand Bazaar

 The world’s oldest and largest covered market, with over 4000 stores covering 60 streets and alleyways.
-Notable stores include Timucin Jewelry, which sells vintage Turkish jewelry and collectible timepieces, Ethnicon, which sells ethnic hand-woven rugs in unique designs, and Şalabi Antiques, one of the oldest antique sellers in Istanbul, selling everything from vintage jewelry to a range of items from the Ottoman era.
+Notable stores include Timucin Jewelry, which sells vintage Turkish jewelry and collectible timepieces, Ethnicon, which sells ethnic hand-woven Turkish rugs in unique designs, and Şalabi Antiques, one of the oldest antique sellers in Istanbul, selling everything from vintage jewelry to a range of items from the Ottoman era.

 There is much more besides, of course, including stores specialising in teas, sweets, and ceramics, as just a few examples, so there is much here for anybody.
+It is possible to find something for everyone from children to adults in the Grand Bazaar.
+Likewise, there are shopping products for every budget.

 Shopping in Istanbul, Turkey